jintonic/geant4/vis/HepRepFile/README.md

 // use the following to disable visualization in all drivers, w/o color :vis hall OFF
 ```

+The following Geant4 [macro][../../run/macro] command can be used to add a 3D coordinate system in your HepRApp browser.

 ```sh
 # This command add x,y,z axes (right-handed system) in HepRepFile